Changes to our Lottery

 30 x £10

-How will the rollover work?
+How does the rollover work?

 The rollover is an additional weekly draw that all members are entered into.
 Our Random Number Generator will pick a Unique Entry number each week for the £1,000 prize.